-We charge for a design consultation because this is an intensive, two-hour WORKING MEETING where we provide workable solutions to your individual needs.
+We charge for a design consultation because this is an intensive, three-hour WORKING MEETING where we provide workable solutions to your individual needs.
 Our professional advice saves you from making huge mistakes that could cost you thousands of dollars.
 For example, if you choose the wrong paint colors for your home, the cost to repaint would be considerably more that the cost of a design consultation with us.
 If you decided not to repaint and try to make it work, then all other decisions would be made based on the wrong color.
 Your home will always lack cohesiveness and continuity.

 Again this is only one example.
 Paint colors are just one of the many decisions we assist you with during our meeting.
 Our time together is personalized and very productive.
 We share all of our ideas, product recommendations, and clear actionable steps to get your closer to achieving your home goals.

 Most of our consultation clients fall into two categories—the do it yourselfer (CONSULTANCY ONLY) or the do-it-for-me (FULL SERVICE DESIGN).
 No matter which category best describes you, you will receive tremendous value from a meeting with our expert team.

 Wow!
 This was some of the best money I could have ever spent.
 I hired Erika after asking my neighborhood group for a reference, her name came up more than once.
 We remodeled our house and it was overwhelming trying to furnish the space.
 I had so many ideas I was unsure about and knew I needed help.
 Erika could not have done a better job for us.
 She had great ideas, great resources and really listened to our feedback.
 She explained things so well, down to the measurements I should follow.
 She took our space to a level only a true talent could reach.
 I’m still blown away by how much I got from the experience. – Ann Walker, Atlanta